graphql/graphql-http/docs/modules/handler.md

 ▸ **createHandler**<`RequestRaw`, `RequestContext`, `Context`\>(`options`): [`Handler`](handler.md#handler)<`RequestRaw`, `RequestContext`\>

-Makes a GraphQL over HTTP Protocol compliant server handler.
+Makes a GraphQL over HTTP spec compliant server handler.
 The handler can be used with your favourite server library.

 Beware that the handler resolves only after the whole operation completes.